 NC enrolls about 1,260 students, sports a 14:1 student-to-faculty ratio, and offers over 40 majors.
 Keeping this school low on this list is its lack of integration between education and ministry.
 Students can major in Christian Education and Youth Ministry, or Religion, but those are the only two distinctly religious options for ministry-minded majors.
 There is also a minor in Christian missions, but these degree restrictions keep this Iowa school from rising above the status of "Education in a Christian setting," as opposed to a thoroughly integrated "Christian education."
 Also, the general studies requirements only comprise eight hours (two classes) of "Biblical and Theological Studies"—-roughly half the course load of a minor.

 A few miles north of Biola, under the impressive auspices of Pastor and Doctor John Macarthur, lies the Santa Clarita, California, school: The Master's University (MU).

-The 1,200-strong student enrollment places this school in the “medium-to-small” range.
-As a liberal arts school, MU offers an array of baccalaureate and graduate degrees in the usual fields, like nursing, education, computer science, and business, as well as such Bible-intensive degrees tracks as general Bible studies, Bible exposition, biblical counseling, biblical languages, Christian education, intercultural studies, theology, and apologetics.
+The 1,200-strong student enrollment places this school in the "medium-to-small" range.
+As a liberal arts school, MU offers many bachelor's and graduate degrees in the usual fields, like nursing, education, computer science, and business, as well as such Bible-intensive degrees tracks as general Bible studies, Bible exposition, biblical counseling, biblical languages, Christian education, intercultural studies, theology, and apologetics.

 MU is also home to a small graduate school/seminary, should ministry-minded students want to crown their BA in Bible with an MDiv or an MA.